andrew/ultimate-awesome/README.md

 - [awesome-deep-rl](https://github.com/tigerneil/awesome-deep-rl) - For deep RL and the future of AI. .
 - [Awesome-WebExtensions](https://github.com/fregante/Awesome-WebExtensions) - A curated list of awesome resources for WebExtensions development.
 - [Unreal-Engine-Guide](https://github.com/mikeroyal/Unreal-Engine-Guide) - Unreal Engine 5 Guide.
 Learn to develop games for Windows, Linux, macOS, iOS, Android, Xbox Series X|S, PlayStation  5, Nintendo Switch.
+- [Awesome_Think_With_Images](https://github.com/zhaochen0110/Awesome_Think_With_Images) - Resources and paper list for "Thinking with Images for LVLMs".
+This repository accompanies our survey on how LVLMs can leverage visual information for complex reasoning, planning, and generation.
 - [awesome-move](https://github.com/MystenLabs/awesome-move) - Code and content from the Move community.
 - [awesome-wordpress](https://github.com/miziomon/awesome-wordpress) - A curated list of amazingly awesome WordPress resources, themes, plugins and shiny things.
 Inspired by awesome-php. .
-- [Awesome_Think_With_Images](https://github.com/zhaochen0110/Awesome_Think_With_Images) - Resources and paper list for "Thinking with Images for LVLMs".
-This repository accompanies our survey on how LVLMs can leverage visual information for complex reasoning, planning, and generation.
 - [awesome-ai-agents-2026](https://github.com/caramaschiHG/awesome-ai-agents-2026) - 🤖 The most comprehensive list of AI agents, frameworks & tools in 2026.
 300+ resources · 20+ categories · Updated monthly.
 - [awesome-wireguard](https://github.com/cedrickchee/awesome-wireguard) - A curated list of WireGuard tools, projects, and resources.
 - [awesome-symbolic-execution](https://github.com/ksluckow/awesome-symbolic-execution) - A curated list of awesome symbolic execution resources including essential research papers, lectures, videos, and tools.
 - [awesome-lite-websites](https://github.com/mdibaiee/awesome-lite-websites) - A list of awesome lightweight websites without all the bloat.
-- [awesome-osint-arsenal](https://github.com/rawfilejson/awesome-osint-arsenal) - 🔍 Curated OSINT & recon toolkit for Kali Linux — 100+ tools, one-command installer, covering SOCMINT, GEOINT, network recon, dark web, forensics & more.
 - [awesome-sre-tools](https://github.com/SquadcastHub/awesome-sre-tools) - A curated list of Site Reliability and Production Engineering Tools.
 - [awesome-ethereum-security](https://github.com/crytic/awesome-ethereum-security) - A curated list of awesome Ethereum security references.
 - [awesome-reversing](https://github.com/HACKE-RC/awesome-reversing) - A collection of resources to learn Reverse Engineering from start!.